LuuOW/dollar-card_price-argentina/README.md

 Usage:

-1- Type the current price of the dollar currency in ARS (Argentine Peso). (you can google "USD to ARS" and insert the google value).

-2- Choose the type of product you wish to buy, Physical(1*), digital service(2*) or currency(3*).
+1- Choose the type of product you wish to buy, Physical(1*), digital service(2*) or currency(3*).

-3- Type the price of the product you want in U$D (dollars).
+2- Type the price of the product you want in U$D (dollars).

-4- The program will give you the exactly amount to pay.
+3- The program will give you the exactly amount to pay.

-5- If you wish to exit, after calculate just press "1" when the program ask you or "2" if you wish calculate again .
+4- If you wish to exit, after calculate just press "1" when the program ask you or "2" if you wish calculate again .